carbon-design-system/carbon-components-vue/packages/core/src/components/cv-multi-select/cv-multi-select-notes.md

   - 'top-after-reopen': joins other selected options at the top after the dropdown is reopened
   - 'top': joins other selected options at the top immediately
   - 'fixed': stays where it is in the list.
+    -filterable: If true the multi select list can be filtered.

 Other standard props e.g. disabled and placeholder